-Other Course Supplements: The professor may provide handouts from time to time to as supplemental information to lectures and required resource(s).
+Other Course Supplements: The professor may provide handouts from time to time to supplement the textbook and reference manual.

 Recommended: (a) mechanical pencil that takes 0.9mm or 0.7mm size lead.
 Use black color lead only and HB or B hardness.
-Flash drive or CD for data sets.